DarkCaster/LEDE-1701-Custom/README.md

 other configs are left intact for now.
 Use "make kernel_menuconfig" to manually enable features that require config updates (UKSM and BFS for now).

   * Added [UKSM feature](http://kerneldedup.org/projects/uksm/download).
-  It helps when using router as simple server (especially when using debian inside LXC).
-Highly experimental, USE AT YOUR OWN RISK!
-May be removed in future.
+  It helps when using router as server, especially when running another OS (debian for mips, for example) inside LXC container.

   * Added [BFS feature](http://ck.kolivas.org/patches/bfs).
-Does not help much for ar71xx boads, so it may be removed someday.
+Does not help much for ar71xx boads, so it may be removed in future.

   * Kernel config changes to enable proper LXC support, enabled FPU emulator for ar71xx boards to support running debian for mips inside LXC container.